gatsbyjs/gatsby/packages/gatsby-plugin-manifest/README.md

 #### Using with gatsby-plugin-offline

-There is an issue in gatsby where when you use this plugin with gatsby-plugin-offline, the icons is not cached.
+If using this plugin with `gatsby-plugin-offline` you may find that your icons are not cached.
 The solution is setting your gatsby config with this

 ```js